 - 28. Compressors are utilised to increase pressures in parts of the NTS and to move gas from the sources of supply to areas of demand.
 The need to operate an individual compressor on any given day depends on a number of factors, including the sources of supply and demand, the prevailing network conditions and the need to accommodate essential maintenance, emission testing and construction plans. - 29.
-The scheme incentivises National Grid to make the trade-off between choosing to depressurise compressor units (venting the gas within them) or to keep units on standby - which incurs costs associated with ancillary electrical equipment (vent fans, oil pumps etc) and a level of emissions through the shaft seal.
+The scheme incentivises National Grid to make the trade-off between choosing to depressurise compressor units (venting the gas within them) or to keep units on standby which incurs costs associated with ancillary electrical equipment (vent fans, oil pumps etc.) and a level of emissions through the shaft seal.
 The incentive applies to both gas and electrically driven compressors. - 30.
 The amount of natural gas vented from NTS compressors (in tonnes) results from a number of areas; namely starting a compressor, purging a compressor, depressurising a compressor or through emissions of gas through compressor shaft seals. - 31.
-The current Greenhouse Gas Emissions Incentive was set for three years commencing 1st April 2013.
-It compares actual venting quantities against a target which reduces by 3% per year from the 2012/13 target (3,007).
-The incentive target for 2015/16 is 2,744 tonnes and for every tonne vented above this target, National Grid is subject to a penalty of approximately £1,417°.
-This is equivalent to £100,000 for every 70 tonnes vented above the target.
+The Greenhouse Gas Emissions Incentive was set for an initial three years commencing 1st April 2013 and was then set for a further two years period as part of the Incentive Review covering 2016/17 through to 2017/18 against amended scheme parameters. - 32.
+The incentive compares actual venting quantities against a target level, which is set at 2,897 tonnes.
+For every tonne vented above this target, National Grid is subject to a penalty of approximately £1,455.
+This is equivalent to £100,000 for every 69 tonnes vented above the target.
 As a 'downside only' scheme, National Grid does not receive any payment for target outperformance.
 The incentive scheme parameters are summarised in the figure on the next page.